 - Which products or business areas may need to be eliminated.

-In the next step, standard strategies can be derived from the created SWOT portfolio, which serves to address the internal weaknesses and external risks of a company.
-For an optimal approach in business development, these standard strategies still have to be adapted to the respective company.
+Standard strategies are to be derived from the created SWOT portfolio, which serves to address the internal weaknesses and external risks of a company.
+For an optimal approach to business development, these standard strategies still have to be adapted to the respective company.
 An assessment and assessment of the relevance of the individual fields of the SWOT portfolio should be carried out so that resources and financial resources can be used efficiently.

-The question often arises as to where the information for the SWOT analysis comes from.
 A lot of information is already available in the company.
-It is, therefore, worthwhile to the first check which of these studies and analyzes have already been carried out in the company.
+It is, therefore, worthwhile to first check which of these studies and analyzes have already been carried out in the company.
 Some analyzes are rather standard evaluations from the ERP system, ABC analysis, life cycle analysis, experience curve analysis, cost structure analysis, satisfaction analysis, corporate culture analysis, core competence analysis, 7-S model, value chain analysis, market growth/market share portfolio analysis and industry attractiveness / competitive strength portfolio analysis.
 You can find information and facts for opportunities and risks analysis, i.e. the external analysis, using the following analysis tools: environmental analysis, target group analysis, competition analysis, substitution analysis, stakeholder analysis, benchmarking, and industry structure analysis.

-The SWOT matrix can be used as a flexible management tool in various constellations in marketing.
-The applications are interesting in the following areas:
+The SWOT matrix is used as a flexible management tool in various constellations in marketing.
+The applications are interesting in the following areas.

 - SWOT analysis for a business unit